-- · Commit to protecting our Taonga! - Tree Graffiti NEVER etch anything into any tree, it is one of those small things that can have a long term impact on the Environment. - Follow all environmental guidelines stated in Activity SOP's - If you are planning to run your own activities (activities not in our AOEC catalogue), please complete a Environment Impact Assessment & Management Document for each activity. - In order to protect the forest and foster the growth of seedlings on the forest floor, you agree to stay on the path (marked with an orange triangle) at all times and won't venture into the forest that surrounds lodge grounds. - You agree to not pick any leaves, twigs or branches. - You agree to not stand on protruding roots of trees or climb any trees. - You agree to not disturb wild life, insects and other creepy crawlies.
+- Commit to protecting our Taonga! - Tree Graffiti NEVER etch anything into any tree, it is one of those small things that can have a long term impact on the Environment. - Follow all environmental guidelines stated in Activity SOP's - If you are planning to run your own activities (activities not in our AOEC catalogue), please complete a Environment Impact Assessment & Management Document for each activity. - In order to protect the forest and foster the growth of seedlings on the forest floor, you agree to stay on the path (marked with an orange triangle) at all times and won't venture into the forest that surrounds lodge grounds. - · You agree to not pick any leaves, twigs or branches. - You agree to not stand on protruding roots of trees or climb any trees. - You agree to not disturb wild life, insects and other creepy crawlies.
 You agree to look but don't touch.
 Give special care to the tiniest living creatures.
 The more insects are in the forest, the healthier the forest.
 If creepy crawlies are found in lodge facilities, never squash them.
 Please remove them with care and the least possible stress back into the forest. - You agree to Leave no Trace.
-With everything you do, consider the environment at all times and agree to leave no trace. - You agree to leave no food scraps of any kind (incl fruit skins and cores) outside on lodge grounds or in the forest. - Ensure that foot ware and equipment is clean before entering New Zealand Native Bush, it protects our incredible wilderness from pests and disease, so we can enjoy this for generations to come - Please Recycle you can find details under our HOUSE KEEPING SECTION Waste Management Section - Do not use disposables wipes and NEVER flush them down the toilet
+With everything you do, consider the environment at all times and agree to leave no trace. - You agree to leave no food scraps of any kind (incl fruit skins and cores) outside on lodge grounds or in the forest. - Ensure that foot ware and equipment is clean before entering New Zealand Native Bush, it protects our incredible wilderness from pests and disease, so we can enjoy this for generations to come - Please Recycle you can find details on our Lodge User Guide under the Waste Management Section.
+You can learn more about recycling during our Save the Planet Activity. - Do not bring any disposables wipes (not even biodegradable wipes) and NEVER flush them down the toilet, they do block up pipes.